 As always it pays to be aware of your surroundings.
 Especially take care in the ultra-busy and crowded areas of the old city, as petty crime or pickpocketing can happen anywhere in the world.

-Of course, there are the usual touts and hawkers, but Fes is a friendly city.
-It does after all have a history of welcoming travellers that dates back literally centuries!
+Overall, Fes is a friendly city.
+It does after all have a history of welcoming travellers that dates back literally centuries! 🙂

-- Tip: Private guides cost around 25 EUR per person for a half-day tour.
+Tip: Expect to pay around 25 EUR per person for a private half-day tour.
+You can easily find and book reputable guides through platforms like GetYourGuide.

-Fes is home to the oldest medina in North Africa.
-Known as Fes el Bali, the medina dates to the 9th century making it one of the oldest continuously inhabited walled cities.
-It is estimated that around 600,000 people live within the old city walls.
+Fes el Bali is the heart of the city and home to the oldest medina in North Africa.
+The Medina dates back to the 9th century, and it stands as one of the oldest continuously inhabited walled cities in the world.

 2. Bou Inania Madrasa